The Aeropress is the ultimate in go-anywhere, no-fuss filter coffee making, but that doesn’t mean there aren’t endless variations in how to use it.

 Put the paper filter into the base and rinse well.

-Rinsing gets rid of the paper taste, and also pre-warms your cup (don’t forget to throw out the rinse water from your cup before brewing)
+Rinsing gets rid of the paper taste, and also pre-warms your cup (don’t forget to discard the rinse water from your cup—and give it a second use— before brewing)

 Put the Aeropress together on top of your cup.

 Grind 14g of coffee and place in the Aeropress.